-Career Expert positions (management class) Staff positions (administrative and general class) Technical positions (technical class) Definition of personnel (main roles) People who drive the business, solve problems that arise in operations, and exhibit a high level of performance based on their willingness to take on challenges, advanced expertise, abun- dant knowledge and extensive experi- ence and know-how People who contribute to the busi- ness, take on challenges for their own growth, and take on broad responsi- bilities, especially work that requires expertise, creativity and experience, while aiming to establish a field of expertise People who are in charge of work responsibilities, supervise and nur- ture subordinates, and achieve work objectives People who improve work pro- cesses based on advanced skills, knowledge and experience, and can perform complicated work Training and education Department and section head class: management training Upcoming management assistants: selective training Rank-based training to improve tech- nical skills and quickly foster supervi- sors with a particular focus on training in the "5-Gen" principles Evaluations Employees set targets with their boss held during the year to evaluate prog a self-evaluation and a review meetin of the year.
-Bosses evaluate their subordinates, in and work behavior.
-Executives set targets with their bosses at the start of the year.
+Career Expert positions (management class) Staff positions (administrative and general class) Technical positions (technical class) Definition of personnel (main roles) People who drive the business, solve problems that arise in operations, and exhibit a high level of performance based on their willingness to take on challenges, advanced expertise, abun- dant knowledge and extensive experi- ence and know-how People who contribute to the busi- ness, take on challenges for their own growth, and take on broad responsi- bilities, especially work that requires expertise, creativity and experience, while aiming to establish a field of expertise People who are in charge of work responsibilities, supervise and nur- ture subordinates, and achieve work objectives People who improve work pro- cesses based on advanced skills, knowledge and experience, and can perform complicated work Training and education Department and section head class: management training Upcoming management assistants: selective training Specialized training for specific objec- tives that employees can choose on their own from a curriculum of about 140 courses of varying difficulty and subject matter Rank-based training to improve tech- nical skills and quickly foster supervi- sors with a particular focus on training in the "5-Gen" principles Evaluations Employees set targets with their boss held during the year to evaluate prog a self-evaluation and a review meetin of the year.
+Bosses evaluate their subordinates, in and work behavior. ses at the start of the year.
+Meetings are ress towards these targets, followed by ng on the achievement status at the end ncluding their performance of processes Executives set targets with their bosses at the start of the year.
 Meetings are held during the year to evaluate progress towards these targets, followed by a self-evaluation and a review meeting on the achievement status at the end of the year.
 Non-executives endeavor to achieve the targets set with their bosses.
 Both executives and nonexecutives are evaluated comprehensively based not only on the achievements and results, but also on their attitudes, behavior and roles.
-Rotation loyee are reviewed periodically, taking d the employee's preferences, to avoid ork for long periods.
-Ranking (Basis upon which compensation is determined) Five rankings Moves up in the rankings based on contribution to performance Seven rankings Moves up in the rankings based on contribution to performance (Some require testing) 11 rankings Moves up in the rankings based on contribution to performance (Some require testing and technical qualifications) Salaries Each ranking has upper and lower limit s to its monthly salary.
-Bonuses Bonuses are designed to reflect con- solidated performance, affiliated busi- ness performance, and individual performance.
-Bonuses are designed to reflect indivi set as standards in annual labor-manaç dual performance and bonus amounts gement negotiations.
-Retirement benefits Retirement benefits are based on a poi nt system that reflects rank, years of ser vice, and evaluation.
+Rotation The work responsibilities of each emp into consideration workplace needs an having employees perform the same w bloyee are reviewed periodically, taking ad the employee's preferences, to avoid ork for long periods.
+Ranking (Basis upon which compensation is determined) Five rankings Moves up in the rankings based on contribution to performance Seven rankings Moves up in the rankings based on contribution to performance (Some require testing) 11 rankings Moves up in the rankings based on contribution to performance (Some require testing and technical qualifications) Salaries Each ranking has upper and lower limit ts to its monthly salary.
+Bonuses Bonuses are designed to reflect con- solidated performance, affiliated busi- ness performance, and individual performance. n- si- Bonuses are designed to reflect individual performance and bonus amounts al set as standards in annual labor-management negotiations.
+Retirement benefits Retirement benefits are based on a poi int system that reflects rank, years of ser vice, and evaluation.